 For more information about the 2017 SMCR conference please contact Evelina Sterling at email@example.com.

-For information about the Call for Papers please contact Peggy Stubbs at SMCR2017@chatham.edu.
+For information about the conference program please contact Peggy Stubbs at SMCR2017@chatham.edu.

 BEST PRACTICES FOR MENSTRUAL EDUCATION: Help us “Share the Wealth”